Framework Comparison

 Strengths

-Every input, output, and tool call is validated through Pydantic models, catching type errors and malformed data at development time rather than in production.
-The framework's explicit dependency injection system makes agents highly testable, and the structured output validation ensures that LLM responses conform to your expected schemas.
-This dramatically reduces the class of bugs that plague production agent systems.
+Every input, output, and tool call validated through Pydantic models.
+Catches type errors at development time, not production.
+Explicit dependency injection makes agents testable.
+Structured output validation ensures LLM responses match expected schemas.
+Dramatically fewer runtime failures in production.

 Weaknesses